 Most labels see quantity statements as “net weight” or “net contents.”
 This statement must appear on the bottom third of the principal display panel.
 It is essential to ensure the panel is separated from other statements around it.
 There needs to be a clear space before and after the quantity statement.
 Net contents are usually represented in counts or weights for dry goods and gallons, pints, or ounces for liquid-based goods.

 This indicates how much product the container has.
-Since a bag that may typically hold 40 pounds of food may only have 30 pounds of food and the rest may be puffed up, it’s wise to make a cost-per-ounce or per-pound comparison.
+Because a bag that typically holds 40 pounds of food may contain only 30 pounds with the rest puffed up, compare the cost per ounce or per pound to get the best value.

 The AAFCO mandates expressing the weight in an ounce-pound unit and must include the appropriate metric unit, such as 50 lb (22.67 kg)

 Abbreviations can be used for the units in the Net Quantity statement.
-Although this could both be in the lowercase or uppercase, lowercase is mostly preferred.
+Although this could be in either lowercase or uppercase, lowercase is mostly preferred.
 For example, oz for ounce, qt for quart, gal for gallon, lb for pound, and fl for fluid.
 Metric units should be in lowercase only.
-Exceptions are mL for milliliter and L for liter.
+Exceptions are mL for millilitre and L for litre.

 4. Guaranteed analysis